 Currently, the ABSF contains 24 priority issues and 53 indicators to monitor progress against recognised standards and metrics.

-The Framework is used to:
+The ABSF is used to:

-- Help protect and grow access to investment and finance by providing evidence of performance and continuous improvement
+- Help protect and grow access to investment and finance by providing evidence of performance and improvement

-- Promote industry transparency and progress to customers and the community
+- Promote industry transparency and progress to customers and the community.

-The Framework does not:
+The ABSF does not:

 - Provide an accreditation or certification system

-- Endorse prescriptive management practise
+- Endorse prescriptive management practice

-- Create additional paperwork for individual businesses
+- Create additional paperwork for individual businesses.